mitchinator1/3D-Game/README.md

 Jun 1, 2017
 - Fixed a huge unneccesary loop in the main loop.
 Blocks were being added and removed every call.
-- Fixed camera movement, as well as set different moving pattern depending if in the overworld or a shop/dungeon.
+- Fixed camera movement, and set different movement patterns based on location.
 - Updated grid.setLocation("location name") function, as well as data updated in hitDetect.
+- Added fog, with differing amounts based on location.